SafNaaz/naazbook/README.md

 # naazbook

-Simple blog app using ejs and express
+A fully equipped responsive blog site using ejs and express and mongoDB atlas

-https://naazbook.herokuapp.com/compose will take you to blog posting page
+Features:

+* User can View, add Commens, Like and Share Posts
+* Blog Owner can go to a secret page to manage posts (delete/edit posts)

+More features coming

+* Owner can delete comments
+* Users can like comments
+* Dark mode
+* Passport.js authentication